Who to contact about travel impacted by Covid-19 >>

 For those with more time we highly recommend the sleepy and charming town of Battambang.
 The area is studded with fantastic temples and a patchwork of paddy fields and is perfect for those who want to escape the crowds during high season.

 If you are looking to really get more off the beaten track then look no further than the far north and east of Cambodia.
 Remote, wild and untouched, this part of Cambodia is great for intrepid families looking to explore.
 Visit tribal communities, elephant conservation projects, dramatic waterfalls and enjoy the scenery by zip-line or on the back of a quad bike.
 Accommodation is simple here, and journeys are long, but we think it’s immensely rewarding.
-Mondulkiri in particular is one of our favorite regions; offering large tracts of wilderness.
+Mondulkiri in particular is one of our favourite regions; offering large tracts of wilderness.
 It’s also home to half of Cambodia’s elephant population.
 The family-friendly Mayura Hill Resort is the ideal base for exploring this area.

 Accommodation in Cambodia varies greatly, from luxurious 5* retreats in Siem Reap to simple boutique lodges in the far north and east.
 We spend a lot of time researching and testing the properties we recommend to ensure where you stay is as comfortable as possible.
 In general, the more remote you get the more simple the properties become.

 Luxurious 5* hotels in Cambodia are at their best in Siem Reap.
-Amansara is one of our favorites with understated luxury at its core.
+Amansara is one of our favourites with understated luxury at its core.
 Phum Baitang offers paired-back natural luxury whilst La Residence d’Angkor offers more traditional boutique comfort.
 In Phnom Penh look no further than historic Raffles Le Royal that dates back to 1929.

 Cambodia enjoys a collection of unique boutique hotels; these tend to be historic, intimate and charming but they do vary in terms of luxury and have fewer facilities that the luxurious hotels above.
 We particularly love Maison Polanka, Sala Lodges and La Villa in Battambang and believe these types of properties offer great value for money and charm.
 They are also in-keeping with Cambodia.